 As your list of suppliers grows, overall management becomes a much bigger task.
 There's a lot of information to keep track of and data can become quickly fragmented if your business still relies on spreadsheets and shared drives to manage suppliers.

 Spending hours finding relevant information, keeping records up-to-date and chasing suppliers via email creates bottlenecks and can damage your relationships.
-A supplier management system provides a dedicated portal where you can onboard, communicate and collaborate with suppliers from a central location.
+Your business can use a dedicated portal where you can onboard, communicate and collaborate with suppliers from a central location.

 When selecting a system, you should also consider one that can store unlimited supplier records and allows you to add unlimited users.
 That way your solution will scale alongside your business - no matter how many new suppliers it introduces.

-A supplier management system can save you hours of valuable time through automation.
+A dedicated platform can save you hours of valuable time through automation.
 From assessing the viability of suppliers right through to renewing their agreements, digitising the process will help you to drive internal efficiencies.

 Some systems even provide self-service options for your business's suppliers.
 Using public forms and mandatory fields, you can delegate data input to them so you only work with complete and accurate records from the moment you onboard suppliers.